-- Entry ROSA completed by all students during the first month of their first semester in the program. - ROSA 1 completed by full time students at the beginning of their first spring semester and by part time students at the beginning of their second spring semester - ROSA 2 completed by full time students at the beginning of their second spring semester and by part time students at the beginning of their third spring semester.
+- o Entry ROSA completed during the first month of the first semester in the program. - o ROSA 1 completed at the beginning of the first spring semester - o ROSA 2 completed toward the end of the second spring semester

-A more detailed description of the ROSA exam sequence is provided later in this Handbook.
+A more detailed description of the ROSA sequence is provided later in this Handbook.